JosephShamoon99/osTicket-Working-on-a-Ticket/README.md

 <img width="1007" height="484" alt="john&#39;s ticket " src="https://github.com/user-attachments/assets/57b3b85e-1fb9-43b7-84cb-ef7973da5590" />
 </p>
 <p>
-John will receive the ticket when he opens his agent panel on OsTciket.
+John will receive the ticket and see it when he opens his Agent Panel on osTciket.
 He will gather as much information on the problem before he works on the ticket.
 He may contact Ken for more information.
 </p>
 <br />